GabrielBalabanResearch/TCRpower/README.md

 ```

 # Citations
-If you found TCRPower useful in your research please cite the [TCR paper](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbab566/6513728) in the journal Briefings in Bioinformatics.
+If you found TCRPower useful in your research please cite the [TCR paper](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbab566/6513728) which was published in the journal Briefings in Bioinformatics.

 # Lisence
-[CC-BY 4.0] or later version (https://creativecommons.org/licenses/)
+[CC-BY 4.0(https://creativecommons.org/licenses/) or later version.